JuzerShakir/ror_guide/interview.md

     - Deciding What Questions to Ask.

   - 📃 [The 4P career evaluation system](https://alexewerlof.medium.com/the-four-p-s-of-career-search-6380a61cc961) - _(9 mins)_

     - People.
     - Product/Project.
     - Pay/Package.
     - Place

+  - 📃 [Five Questions to ask](https://github.com/readme/guides/technical-interviews) (Published by GitHub) - _(4 mins)_
+    - How will I fail?
+    - How do you incentivise your team?
+    - An example of something the team did that didn’t go well.
+    - What does the shipping look like?
+    - How much attention do you pay to reducing friction for the engineering team?

   ### Salary Negotiation